ReviewScore: Misinformed Peer Review Detection with Large Language Models: Reliability of Automatic Evaluation of ReviewScore

 \subsection{Main Results}

 We empirically validate the alignment of human-annotated and model-estimated \textsc{ReviewScore} using different models and evaluation metrics in Table \ref{table:main}.
 Most models show 0.4--0.5 F1 score and 0.3--0.4 Kappa score, which indicates moderate agreement between humans and models on \textsc{ReviewScore} evaluation.
 However, there are differences in human-model agreements for three types of review points.
 Regardless of the models, questions show the highest agreement, arguments follow subsequently, and claims show the lowest agreement.
-Specifically, for claims, some models show zero F1 score or negative Kappa score.
+Specifically, for claims, some models show zero F1 score or nearly zero Kappa score.
 We analyze human-model disagreements thoroughly in Section \ref{subsec:analysis} and conclude that since claims lack supporting evidence and are often value-laden, models often misinterpret the intended meaning of the claims or judge differently than humans.

-For proprietary models, \texttt{claude-sonnet-3.7} shows the highest human-model agreements across different types of review points.
-One thing to note is \texttt{claude-sonnet-4} consistently shows lower agreement than its preceding model.
-We find out that it's because \texttt{claude-sonnet-4} sometimes overthink and more frequently predicts the minority human-annotated scores than \texttt{claude-sonnet-3.7} does.
-In contrast, comparing F1 scores of \texttt{gpt-4o} and \texttt{gpt-5}, the advanced model shows higher agreement than the preceding model.

-For open-sourced models, \texttt{qwen3-235b-a22b} shows best human-model agreements in terms of F1 score.
-Open-sourced models show lower human-model agreements than proprietary models, but the gap is not significant.
-Open-sourced models sometimes show better agreements than proprietary models, for instance, \texttt{llama-3.3} outperforms \texttt{claude-sonnet-4} on \textsc{ReviewScore} evaluation.
-However, open-sourced models consistently show lower agreements on evaluating ArgScore.
 More results and qualitative analysis of model evaluation are described in Appendix \ref{sec:add-exps}.